iampawan/VXDocX/docs/flex.md

 A VelocityX VStack widget which is used to display it's children in vertical array.
 VStack widget does not scroll automatically, If VStack has more children than the available room then it is considered as an error.

 If you have N number of widget as children for VStack and you want to scroll them.
-Then consider using `scorllVertical()` extention.
+Then consider using `scorllVertical()` extension.

 :::note
-`scorllVertical()` is an extention which makes children scroll vertically.
+`scorllVertical()` is an extension which makes children scroll vertically.
 :::

 For a Horizontal variant, see [HStack](#hstack-class).